Big Bear: Early life

 Big Bear (Mistahi-maskwa, ᒥᐢᑕᐦᐃᒪᐢᑿ in syllabics) was born in 1824 in Jackfish Lake, near the future site of Battleford.
 His father, Muckitoo (otherwise known as Black Powder), was a minor chief of a tribe of 80 Plains Cree-Saulteaux people who were deemed to be "true nomadic hunters".
 Little is known about Big Bear's mother.
-When Big Bear was old enough to walk on his own he spent his time wandering the camp socializing with many people, from the women to council members.
 In the spring of 1837, smallpox struck Big Bear's community and caused the quick departure of the Cree from the plains.
 Big Bear was infected with the virus but unlike many in the community, after two months of suffering, he overcame it, although it did leave his face partially disfigured.
 After his recovery from smallpox, Big Bear began to spend a great deal of time with his father, including a journey by the two of them to Bull's Forehead Hill, where they spent a great deal of time reflecting and offering to their gods and spirits.

 Upon reflection, Big Bear was visited by many spirits, but the bear took great prominence in his mind.
 As a result of his vision of the Bear Spirit, which is the most powerful spirit regarded by the Crees, he received his power bundle, song, and his name.
 The power bundle, which was never opened unless to be worn in war or dance, contained a fur necklace in the shape of a bear paw.
 It is said that when the weight of the necklace rested against his soul, it enabled him to be in a perfect power position where nothing could hurt him.
 This necklace was the source of his nickname Maskwa, meaning bear, and Mistahi, meaning much, or big.

 It is reported that throughout Big Bear's life, he had several wives, producing at least four male children who would carry on his name, including his son Âyimisîs (Little Bad Man/Little Bear), who helped found the Montana First Nation reserve in Alberta and the Rocky Boy Reservation in Montana.
 There is little documentation to support the names of most of his sons.